msi-ris/Tutorials/rnaseq_cmd_beta.md

     - RSEM - Gene-level or transcript-level quantification via alignment
 - **Metagenomics and Microbial Community Genetics**
     - Mothur - Analyze microbial diversity in a community sample
-    - Qiime - Analyze microbial diversity in a community sample
+    - Qiime2 - Analyze microbial diversity in a community sample

 </div>